 - It speeds the receipt of Gift Aid reclaims

 What changes might improve the scheme?

-- Perhaps enabling the PCC Treasurer to be more involved in administering the Scheme?
-When a donor offers to increase their giving, they need to contact the PGS team personally.
+Perhaps enabling the PCC Treasurer to be more involved in administering the Scheme?
+When a donor offers to increase their giving, they need to contact the PGS team personally or manage their gift online.
 It can be a little frustrating if the donor doesn’t follow through with this.